double16/double16.github.io/_posts/2024-09-17-dual-boot-kali-parrot.md

 ![](/assets/attachments/11ee75ac7c7d917b7424f609bd316832_MD5.jpeg)

 The default for Parrot 6.1 is "btrfs", leave it.
-The LVM LV name should be recognizable to you as the Parrot root partition, i.e. "parror".
+The LVM LV name should be recognizable to you as the Parrot root partition, i.e. "parrot".
 The mount point must be "/".

 ![](/assets/attachments/315c7c37eff51ec4358e297e02bbbf83_MD5.jpeg)